puppetlabs-toy-chest/puppetlabs-image_build/README.md

 ## Module description

 The basic purpose of `image_build` is to enable building various images, including Docker images, from Puppet code.
-Their are two main cases where this can be useful:
+There are two main cases where this can be useful:

 1. You have an existing Puppet codebase and you're moving some of your